I'll either roll in egg or being the guy who's pushing them out.

 Welcome to the revolution.

-Yeah, we are coming to your center.
+Yeah, we're coming to your city.

-Sean Hannity Sean Hannity show.
+Sean Hannity, the new Sean Hannity show.

-More behind-the-scenes information on breaking news and more bold, inspired solutions for America.
+More behind the scenes information on breaking news and more bold, inspired solutions for America.

-You know, one of the things I've gone back to again and again and again is the issue of whether we have equal justice under the law, whether or not we have equal application of our laws.
+If you want to be a part of the program, you know, one of the things I've gone back to again and again and again is the issue of whether we have equal justice under the law, whether or not we have equal application of our laws.

-We have all the video tape to convict people, but we never do.
+We have all the videotape to convict people, but we never do.

-Every single videotape of every single perpetrator in the summer of 2020 should have been arrested, and they should have been punished.
+Every single videotape of every single perpetrator in the summer of 2020 should have been arrested and they should have been punished.

 And time and time again, these incidents occur and it doesn't happen.

-But uh that's not how things are.
+But that's not how things are.

-And this is this gets to the heart of why the Judiciary Committee is looking into whether or not your FBI has in fact been weaponized and your DOJ be has been weaponized, whether the FBI has been politicized, and the reality is the answer is absolutely yes.
+And this gets to the heart of why the Judiciary Committee is looking into whether or not your FBI has, in fact, been weaponized and your DOJ has been weaponized, whether the FBI has been politicized.

 And that's the sad part of it all.

-Uh Justin Jones is his name, and apparently took part in a May 2020 Black Lives Matter protest in Nashville, where he reportedly walked on top of a police car and subsequently was charged before a crime, but he was let off.
+By the way, new information coming out about one of the lawmakers that was expelled down in Tennessee, Justin Jones is his name, and apparently took part in a May 2020 Black Lives Matter protest in Nashville, where he reportedly walked on top of a police car and subsequently was charged before a crime, but he was let off.

 Would that happen to a January 6th protester?

-Uh I tend to doubt it.
+I tend to doubt it.

-As nothing to do with race at all.
+It has nothing to do with race at all.

-Has to do with law breaking.
+It has to do with law breaking.

 Those that obey the laws follow the laws of our country.